Mitch Williams: Philadelphia Phillies

 The Cubs dealt Williams to the Philadelphia Phillies at the start of the 1991 campaign.
 That year, he won 12 games, including eight in August, and saved 30 for the Phillies.
 However, he suffered eight losses in 1992 and seven more in 1993.
 Still, manager Jim Fregosi chose Williams as the team's closer entering the World Series against the defending champion Toronto Blue Jays.

-On July 2, 1993, in the second game of a 12-hour double-header delayed repeatedly by rain, Williams came up to bat in the tenth inning and ended the game at 4:40 am with an RBI single, the only walk-off hit of his career.
+On July 2, 1993, in the second game of a 12-hour double-header delayed repeatedly by rain, Williams came up to bat in the tenth inning and ended the game at 4:40 am with an RBI single, the only walk-off hit of his career and one of only three hits overall.
 Williams recorded it off Trevor Hoffman, one of the only two closers to have 600 or more saves.
+It was also his only plate appearance of the season and the final one of his career.

 During Williams' time in Philadelphia, a punk rock cover of the song "Wild Thing" (the same one used in the Major League films) was played when he made his entrance from the bullpen.